Decebalus treasure: Sources

 Jérôme Carcopino has estimated the treasure at 165,500 kg of gold and 331,000 kg of silver.
-Between 1540 and 1759 in Sarmizegetusa Regia 700 kg of gold was recovered, much more was discovered in the 19th century.
+Between 1540 and 1759, in Sarmizegetusa Regia, 700 kg of gold was discovered, and much more was found in the 19th century.

-However, the Roman's claim that they looted in a single hoard 165 tons of gold and 300 tons of silver is accepted by some historians.
-This amount is perhaps credible in terms of the massive Dacian exploitation of precious metals in the Apuseni Mountains along with trade payments and tributes from abroad (including from Roman empire) paid to Dacia.
-Also, its existence in one spot suggests that Dacian State had a central control of precious metal circulation.
+The Roman claim that they looted in a single hoard 165 tons of gold and 300 tons of silver is accepted by some historians.
+This amount is perhaps credible in terms of the massive Dacian exploitation of precious metals in the Apuseni Mountains, along with trade payments and tributes from abroad (including from the Roman empire) paid to Dacia.
+Also, its existence in one spot suggests that the Dacian state had central control of precious metal circulation.

-A similar legend to the concealment of Decebalus' treasure concerns the treasure of Alaric I king of the Visigoths (died in 410 AD).